Skip to main content

 How our courses are built

-• Each course maps to the established, real-world practices and safety expectations of its trade.
+• Each course maps to the proven, real-world practices and safety expectations of its trade.

-• Learning outcomes are written as concrete on-the-job competencies, not abstract theory.
+• Learning outcomes are written as real on-the-job skills, not classroom theory.

-• Content is reviewed and kept current as methods, tools, and codes evolve.
+• Content is reviewed and kept up to date as methods, tools, and codes change.

 Examination